chan2git/weather_API/README.md

 A script that uses the OpenWeatherMap API to return current weather conditions for a specified city.

+# Features Added
+User input validation - Added 07/23/2023

+Added a menu for selecting features - Added 07/23/2023

+Added feature to return 5 day forecast - Added 07/23/2023

+Added feature to allow user to exit - Added 07/23/2023

+Provide a list of available cities to choose from - Added 07/27/2023

 # Future Developments
-User input validation - 07/23/2023

-Added a menu for selecting features - 07/23/2023

-Added feature to return 5 day forecast - 07/23/2023

-Added feature to allow user to exit - 07/23/2023

-Provide a list of available cities to choose from - TBD
+Retrieve historical weather data for specified city

+Host on the internet

+Front-end/GUI interface